 Zoos originated as displays of power by monarchs and existed mainly as such from ancient Egypt to Bourbon France.
 The Enlightenment saw the first use of captive animals for research (or what passed for research in those days), a practice that expanded during the Victorian era, with its fascination with exploring the natural world.
 The first zoos in the U.S. reflected this duality; one was in New York’s Central Park, near the mansions that were starting to go up along Fifth Avenue, and soon after the New York Zoological Society, today known as the Wildlife Conservation Society and a leader in conservation science, opened a zoo in the Bronx.

 Considering their origin, it shouldn’t be surprising that zoos have not done more conservation.
 Also, boards of directors often consist of local rich guys who see the city zoo as a community resource—more similar to the symphony orchestra or the parks department than to the World Wildlife Fund.
 Zoos are complex organizations juggling a mix of responsibilities: caring for animals, ensuring the safety of visitors and staff, maintaining buildings and vehicles, entertaining three-year-olds, and not going broke—all, in many cases, while being accountable to local bureaucrats and politicians.
-Conservation is also complex, so on top of all this, it’s a big ask.
+Field biology is also complex and expensive, so on top of all this, it’s a big ask.

 Zoos are in a unique position to help.
 They can bring their knowledge to the field (and many do).
 They can raise money: Every year, 180 million people come through their doors—more people than attend every NFL, NBA, NHL, and MLB game combined—with their wallets already open.
 Anything from support for anti-poaching enforcement to programs to convince humans who share habitat with threatened wildlife the importance of preserving the animals would be welcome, say field conservationists.
 Yet at many zoos, Boyle says, only 1 percent of the budget goes to conservation.
 He says AZA is pushing members to get to 3 percent, but there’s no minimum required donation for AZA accreditation by the association.
-A boost to 10 percent would send $800 million a year to wildlife, which currently receives 0.1 percent of international philanthropy.
-(Domesticated animals get more.)
+A boost to 10 percent would send $800 million a year to wildlife, which according to the Wildilfe Conservation Network and Jane Goodall Institute currently receives 0.1 percent of international philanthropy.
+(Pets get more.)

 Of more than 200 AZA-accredited zoos in the U.S., says Jean-Gaël Collomb, Ph.D., director of conservation programs at Wildlife Conservation Network (a Bay Area–based group that directly funds field conservationists through donations, not the operator of the Bronx Zoo), “I think maybe 40 might actually conceive of wildlife conservation the way I do: field-based, action-oriented wildlife conservation providing support to those in country trying to mitigate threats to their particular species.
 Many institutions, because they’re breeding an endangered animal, they think that’s conservation.
 To me that doesn’t necessarily contribute to protecting that animal in the wild.
 They think because they sent a zookeeper to the field, that’s supporting conservation.
 But you have no idea if that had any positive impact or whether they just went on a nice vacation.
 My personal opinion is that if you exhibit animals from all over the world, you have the responsibility to contribute to the conservation of all of those animals in the wild.”